The risks of exhaustion for first responders and the communities they serve

 Public safety agencies operate 24/7/365, driven by their commitment to serving and protecting their communities.
 That said, it’s also integral to protect the workforce who makes that possible.
-Unfortunately one of the most prominent trends in the public safety agencies today is overwork and fatigue, which is supplemented by unhealthy coping mechanisms to keep working and maintain adequate energy levels.
+Unfortunately one of the most prominent trends in the public safety industry today is overwork and fatigue, which is supplemented by unhealthy coping mechanisms to keep working and maintain adequate energy levels.
 According to the findings of representatives from WHO and the International Labor Organization, nearly three-quarters of a million people die every year because of being overworked.

 As a result, fatigue management is imperative for employee safety.
 With countless people in the workforce across the US and the world becoming overburdened and overwhelmed at their jobs, especially for our communities’ first responders, it’s important to understand the unhealthy coping mechanisms of burned-out employees (such as caffeine and smoking), navigate fatigue for the benefit of both employer and employee, and ultimately support organizations to promote healthier business practices and lifestyles.

 High levels of workplace fatigue combined with irregular and unhealthy sleep schedules, many employees are finding that, unchecked, these unsustainable practices are spiraling into bigger problems which become more difficult to solve as time goes on.
 It’s easy for overworked employees, especially those committed to the mission of serving their communities, to hold a sense of pride that they are essentially doing more than what is required.
 However, inadequate sleep builds up sleep debt among employees, weakens their immune systems, and gives way to countless sleeping disorders.
 Further, lack of sleep can actually lead to peaked energy levels right before bed, essentially tricking people into thinking they have more energy than they actually do and continuing to fatigue themselves.